caprinux/LagNCrash/README.md

 Definitely one of the most tiring CTFs yet, spanning over 48 hours and 6 waves of challenges, totalling 60 challenges.

+Will see y'all again in the next CTF: Cyberthon 2021 😙

 ![Screenshot 2021-03-12 211207](https://user-images.githubusercontent.com/76640319/110944615-a48d4280-8377-11eb-9e18-d9b05fcccd31.png)

 ---